Percival Spearman Wilkinson: Post-war and final years

 Upon relinquishing this assignment in June 1919, he returned to command 50th (Northumbrian) Division as a peacetime formation in the UK in July 1919 before he retired from the army on 4 July 1923.
 In retirement he was chief commissioner of the St. John Ambulance.
 He ceased to belong to the reserve of officers in July 1932.

-He was colonel of the Northumberland Fusiliers from January 1915 to July 1935, when Major General William Norman Herbert succeeded him.
+Having been made colonel of the Northumberland Fusiliers (soon to be the Royal Northumberland Fusiliers) twenty years earlier, he relinquished this position in July 1935, when Major General William Norman Herbert succeeded him.